ciroiriarte/ciroiriarte.github.io/_posts/2025-11-11-Openstack-Cloud-Images.md

 ## RedHat Enterprise Linux 10

-There are some shops still require this guy.
+There are some shops that still require this guy.
 You'll have to download the file via the paid portal and place it in the working directory.

 {% highlight shell %}
 # Some helper variables